parvinderrakhra/Assignment---Week-1/README.md

 ### Solana
 Solana, also touted as a fourth-generation blockchain that supports Proof-of-History - similar to Proof-of-Stake but with time stamping to speed up the process further.
 Solana has a blazing fast block time of 400ms as compared to Ethereum’s 10-second and Bitcoin’s 10-minute limit.
 It comes with built-in support for smart contracts.

+**There are other notable competitoes like Avalanche, Fantom, Matic (a layer 2 solution on Ethereum), but they need more time to prove if they are worthy Ethereum competitors**

+## Recommendation:
+For Ethereum to give its users a world class service would have to get their house in order.
+One of the biggest challenge for Ethereum had been its scaling problem

+## Reference